ellerbrock/talis.github.io/topics/source-control.md

 All source is stored within the [Talis GitHub](https://github.com/talis).

-Our culture around source code is one of Shared (or Collective) Code Ownership[^1], this means that we are all,as a team, collectively responsible for our code.
+Our culture around source code is one of Shared (or Collective) Code Ownership[^1], this means that we are all, as a team, collectively responsible for our code.
 We all own the code and in principle any one of us can make changes anywhere[^2].

 ### Working with branches